sardjv/www.sardjv.co.uk/jekyll/news/_posts/2014-05-28-sussex-communities-joins-sard.md

   - nurse-revalidation

 author: kevin
+excerpt: We are proud to announce that Sussex Community NHS Foundation Trust has just recently signed up to use the SARD Revalidation and Appraisal system.
+Implementation is underway and we are looking forward to this new partnership.
 ---

 We are proud to announce that Sussex Community NHS Foundation Trust has just recently signed up to use the SARD Revalidation and Appraisal system.
 Implementation is underway and we are looking forward to this new partnership.